ethereum/EIPs/EIPS/eip-draft_lockable_nft.md

 This standard is an extension of [EIP-721](./eip-721.md).
 It introduces lockable NFTs.
 The locked asset can be used in any way except selling and/or transferring it.
 Owner or operator can lock the token.
 When a token is being locked, the unlocker address (an EOA or a contract) is set.
 Only unlocker is able to `unlock` the token.

 ## Motivation
 With NFTs, digital objects become digital goods.
 Verifiably ownable, easily tradable, immutably stored on the blockchain.
 However, the usability of NFT presently is quite limited.
-Existing use cases often have poor UX as they are inherited from ERC20 (fungible tokens) world.
+Existing use cases often have poor UX as they are inherited from fungible tokens world.

-In DeFi you mostly deal with ERC20 tokens.
+In DeFi you mostly deal with fungible tokens.
 There is a UX pattern when you lock your tokens on a service smart contract.
 For example, if you want to borrow some $DAI, you have to provide some $ETH as collateral for a loan.
 During the loan period $ETH is being locked into the lending service contract.
 And it's ok for $ETH and other fungible tokens.

 It's different for NFTs.
 NFTs have plenty of use cases, that require for the NFT to stay on the holder's wallet even when it is used as collateral for a loan.
 You may want to keep using your NFT as a verified PFP on Twitter.
 You may want to use it to authorize on Discord server through Collab.land.
 You may want to use your NFT in a P2E game.
 And you should be able to do all of this even during the lending period like you are able to live in your house even it is mortgaged.